Skip to content

 Tea or herbal tea?

-The process for creating herbal tea is as follows:
+The process for making herbal tea :

 The leaves of a plant are harvested and processed using techniques involving several precise stages: picking, wilting, rolling, oxidation, high-temperature drying, cooking, roasting, etc.